 As you can see, API productization allowed the client to meet the rapidly evolving demands of its partners’ customers, and scale capabilities without scaling its staff.
 For CMOs, a digital strategy that serves a variety of stakeholders can be accomplished by harnessing the power of APIs.

 The chief digital officer (CDO), who’s tasked with shepherding their company through digital transformation, and the chief customer officer (CCO), who’s responsible for leading their company to meet customer-centric goals, are both relatively new positions at enterprise organizations.
 Their responsibilities are important, however, because customer experiences are changing rapidly.
 As experiences continue to evolve, they become more complex, which requires newer capabilities that align with what the market is asking for.
 Productized APIs, which are oriented to creating the experiences that CDOs and CCOs are after, can unlock the ability for them to solve these challenges more quickly.

-Listen up, C-suite—you need to pay attention to the magical power of APIs.
+Listen up, C-suite—you need to pay attention to the magical power of API integrations.
 You may think your number one barrier to success is employing edge technologies, building a new mobile application, or creating a better loyalty program.
 But you can’t do any of those things if you don’t have connectivity.
 APIs can provide that connectivity by orienting to the capabilities you’re trying to solve—and in doing so, help you to solve organizational problems.